-TALIS 2013 will offer new questionnaire items not included in TALIS 2008, though a number of items used in 2008 will be retained to allow reporting of changes over time.
-In addition, TALIS 2013 will include teachers of students with special needs, who were not included in 2008.
+TALIS 2013 offers new questionnaire items not included in TALIS 2008, though a number of items used in 2008 were retained to allow reporting of changes over time.
+In addition, TALIS 2013 includes teachers of students with special needs, who were not included in 2008.

 2. What is the target population for TALIS 2013?